BushraAnamUC/Properties-of-Nanomaterials/README.md

 -Units: Units of the property value.

--Experiments: Stores details of experiments conducted on the materials.
+**Experiments: Stores details of experiments conducted on the materials.**

 -ExperimentID: Unique identifier for each experiment.